Daniel David Currie

 Dan received his law degree (LL.B., 1983) from the University of Western Ontario in London, Ontario and his MBA (1991) from the University of Houston.
 Following his MBA, he has participated in executive level courses aimed at improving specific skill sets including Project Management, Operations Management, Forecasting and Negotiation Skills for Managers.

-On a personal note, he is married to Dr. Debra Currie, a faculty member at the UH College of Optometry and they have three sons, two of whom are studying at the University of Houston.
-For fun, he rides a bike and is president of the Space City Cycling Club.
+On a personal note, he is married to Dr. Debra Currie, a faculty member at the UH College of Optometry and they have three sons.
+For fun, he rides a bike and is a member of the Space City Cycling Club.
 Dan is also a certified "Spinning" instructor for those days when the bike just can't be ridden.

 - 402C UCBB